From smart devices to “wellness” areas to storage solutions, the team at H.J. Oldenkamp Company is breaking down the newest kitchen trends for 2020.

 Macro 2020 Residential Kitchen Trends

-According to Jamie Gold’s Forbes Article “2020 Residential Design Forecast: 3 Macro Trends Drive Kitchen And Bath Preferences,” there are three big trends that homeowners want incorporated into their designs.
+According to Jamie Gold’s Forbes Article “2020 Residential Design Forecast: 3 Macro Trends Drive Kitchen And Bath Preferences,” there are three big trends that homeowners want to see into their designs.

-1.Technology.
-From home automation to Alexa and OK Google, smart devices definitely influence home life.
-It’s no surprise that homeowners want a similar type of technology incorporated into their kitchen and bathrooms.
-However, this technology needs to be practical and streamlined so it truly helps homeowners.
+1.Technology: Smart devices definitely influence home life.
+It’s no surprise that homeowners want a similar type of technology in their kitchens and bathrooms.
+This technology should serve to truly help homeowners.
 For example, one useful piece of technology is adding heated floors to bathrooms.

-2. Efficiency & Convenience.
-Kitchen and bath designs will focus more on efficiency, convenience, and making life easier.
-Tying in with the above trend, homeowners are looking for all-in-one washers and dryers, and other appliances that will make a space and life more convenient.
+2. Efficiency & Convenience: Kitchen and bath designs will focus more on efficiency and convenience.
+Homeowners are looking for all-in-one washers and dryers, and other appliances that will make life more convenient.

 Newest Kitchen Trends for 2020